Here is Jupiter captured with a de-forked Celestron C90 Astro, taken using the stock 2.5x barlow extender and an ASI-224MC camera.

-These are the latest images I’ve taken with my 127 and C90, back to back on the same night with the same kit (HEQ5 Pro, 2x barlow, ZWO ADC and ASI-120MC).
+These are some images I’ve taken with my 127 and C90, back to back on the same night with the same kit (HEQ5 Pro, 2x barlow, ZWO ADC and ASI-120MC).
 Each time I’ve taken the best 25% of 10000 frames using AutoStakkert, and then performed wavelet sharpening in Registax.

 Previously I made the following comparison between 127 and 102.